TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/PopulationSynthesis/V4.0PopulationSynthesis/index.md

 When launching V4.0 Population Synthesis you will be presented with a small window that takes in 4 inputs and presents to you a button called `Run`.
 To select a file click the button _..._ and it will bring up a directory/file selection dialog to help.

-1. `Input Directory`: Select the the location of your *Input File Directory* as described above.
+1. `Input Directory`: Select the location of your *Input File Directory* as described above.
 1. `Population Forecast File`: Select the future year population CSV file described above to generate.
 1. `Output Directory`: Select the directory that the results will be stored into.
 You may wish to create a new folder to store the output into.
 1. `Random Seed`: This seed will control the random selection process.
-You can leave this to the default unless you want to recreate a particular run.
+This number will be used to initialize the random number generator to a fixed state.
+This means that if you run with the same inputs and the same random seed the outputted population will be identical.
+Changing this number will generate a slightly different population.
 1. With Everything setup you can press Run and the population will be generated.